zzid/Cloud_MSA_Multicampus_Education_First_phase_python/README.md

     )
 8. Pymongo (Mongodb driver) <a href= 'https://pymongo.readthedocs.io/en/stable/'>Document</a>
 9. Jupyter notebook (>> jupyter lab) <a href = "https://jupyter-notebook.readthedocs.io/en/stable/">Document</a> || <a href = "https://code.visualstudio.com/docs/python/jupyter-support">For_VScode</a>
+10. Ajax (Q : What is the difference between web before the Ajax, and after the Ajax?)
 </pre>

 <pre>